Empirical priors for prediction in sparse high-dimensional linear regression: Empirical prior for regression

 where $\delta_{0_{S^c}}$ denotes a Dirac point-mass distribution at the origin in the $|S^c|$-dimensional space, and $\mu \otimes \nu$ is the product of two measures $\mu$ and $\nu$.
 This is a {spike-and-slab prior} where the spikes are point masses and the slabs are conjugate normal densities, which have nice computational properties but are centered at a convenient estimator to eliminate the thin-tail effect on the posterior concentration rate.

 Next we combine this prior with the likelihood in almost the usual way.
 That is, for a constant $\alpha \in (0,1)$, define the corresponding empirical Bayes posterior $\Pi^n$ for $\beta$ as

 where

 is the likelihood, with $\|\cdot\|$ the $\ell_2$-norm on $\RR^n$.
 The power $\alpha$ is unusual, but the role it plays is to flatten out the posterior, effectively discounting the data slightly. \citet{martin.mess.walker.eb} describe this as a regularization that prevents the posterior from chasing the data too closely, and similar discounting ideas have been used for robustness purposes in certain misspecified models \citep[e.g.,][]{grunwald.ommen.scaling, syring.martin.scaling, holmes.walker.scaling}.
-In our present context, the $\alpha$ discount is a technical device to help the posterior adapt to the unknown sparsity \citep[see][]{martin.walker.deb} and there are some potential benefits to this discounting when it comes to uncertainty quantification (see \citealt{ebcvg} and Section~\ref{SS:theory} below).
-In any case, we recommend taking $\alpha \approx 1$ in applications so there is no practical difference between our proposal and a closer-to-genuine Bayes posterior with $\alpha=1$.
-In particular, we take $\alpha=0.99$ in all of our numerical examples.
-The end result is a posterior distribution, $\Pi^n$, for $\beta$ the depends on $\alpha$, $\gamma$, and, in this case, the known $\sigma^2$.
+In our present context, the $\alpha$ discount is a technical device to help the posterior adapt to the unknown sparsity \citep[see][]{martin.walker.deb}.
+For those readers uncomfortable with the power likelihood in \eqref{eq:update}, an equivalent representation is as a genuine Bayesian update